vet-nouran/pdsnd_github/README.md

 ### Credits
 Python documentation was of huge use
-and helped me in figuring out how to finish the project.
+and helped me in figuring out how to finish the project
+also the shell workshop helped me a lot in figuring out   taking input from the shell and printing out messages.